nzoschke/mvi/_services/10-metric.md

 title: Metrics
 ---

-A Metrics service provides a place to numerical data from infrastructure services, so operational properties from the entire system can be aggregated, analyzed and graphed for real-time and historical data.
+A Metrics service provides a place to save numerical data so operational properties of the entire system can be aggregated, analyzed and graphed for real-time and historical data.

-We need Metrics for an operator to get visibility into the availbility, performance and error rate in Containers and the supporting infrastructure.

-Metrics is a stand-alone service.

 ```ascii
      https